Nature Happenings

 - Jan 1-4: Quadrantid Meteor Shower Peaks

-- Jan 1: New Year’s Day and World Day of Peace
+- Jan 1: New Year’s Day, World Day of Peace and Global Family Day

 - Jan 3: National Chocolate Covered Cherry Day.